-Programs (Health Sciences Programs - Medical Laboratory Technology Degree, Dental Hygiene Degree, Medical Assisting Diploma, Radiologic Technology Degree, Surgical Technology Degree.
+Programs (Health Sciences Programs - Clinical Laboratory Technology Degree, Dental Hygiene Degree, Medical Assisting Diploma, Radiologic Technology Degree, Surgical Technology Degree.
 Nursing Programs - Associate Degree Nursing and Practical Nursing Diploma)

-Applicants for West Georgia Technical College diplomas and degrees in Health Sciences and Nursing programs must complete a competitive selection process before admission to the program.
+Applicants to West Georgia Technical College diploma and degree Health Sciences and Nursing programs must complete a competitive selection process prior to admission to the program.

-Associate Degree in Health Sciences and Nursing Programs
+Associate Degree Health Sciences and Nursing Programs

 Students who apply to a degree level Health Sciences or Nursing program are initially accepted/admitted into the Healthcare Professional certificate.
 Students may choose to enroll in a different primary program, but they must request a change of major.
-Based on the primary and intended degree program requirements, students are admitted on provisional or regular admission status.
-Students will take general core and health science core courses common to both the primary and intended degree programs.
-Students may be eligible to receive financial aid based on the type of aid available for the primary major.
-To determine which courses are required and may be eligible for assistance of financial aid while enrolled in the primary major, students should compare the academic requirements of both programs as listed in this Catalog; for additional assistance, contact the Student Advising Center.
+Based on the requirements of the primary program, and the requirements of their intended degree program, students will be placed as provisional or regular admission status.
+Students will take general core courses and health science core courses common to both the primary program and the intended degree program.
+Students may be eligible to receive financial aid based on the type of aid available for the primary program.
+To determine which courses are required and may be eligible for financial aid while enrolled in the primary program, students should compare the academic requirements of both programs as listed in this catalog, For additional assistance, contact the Student Advising Center.

-Diploma in Health Sciences and Nursing Programs
+Diploma Health Sciences and Nursing Programs

-Students who apply to a diploma-level Health Science program are initially accepted for the Healthcare Assistant certificate.
-Based on the primary major's requirements and their intended diploma, students are admitted on provisional or regular admission status.
-Students will take general core and health science core courses common to both the primary and intended diploma programs.
-Students enrolled in the Healthcare Assistant certificate may be eligible for financial aid based on the type of aid available for their current major.
-To determine which courses are required and may be eligible for financial aid assistance while enrolled in their primary major, students should compare the academic requirements of both programs as listed in this Catalog; for additional assistance, contact the Student Advising Center.
+Students who apply to a diploma level Health Science program are initially accepted to the Healthcare Assistant certificate.
+Based on the requirements of the primary program, and the requirements of their intended diploma, students will be placed as provisional or regular admission status.
+Students will take general core and health science core courses common to both the primary program and the intended diploma program.
+Students enrolled in the Healthcare Assistant certificate may be eligible to receive financial aid based on the type of aid available for the current program.
+To determine which courses are required and may be eligible for financial aid while enrolled in their primary program, students should compare the academic requirements of both programs as listed in this catalog, For additional assistance, contact the Student Advising Center.